lukmanr/CLVPipelines/README.md

 ```

 ### Configure port forwarding to Kubeflow Pipelines service
-If you want to submit Kubeflow Pipelines runs programmatically (rather than through GUI) you need access to `ml-pipeline` service that is running on your GKE cluster.
-By default the service is not exposed on a public IP intefaces.
-For the purpose of this tutorial you access the service using port forwarding.
+If you want to submit Kubeflow Pipelines runs programmatically (rather than through GUI) you need access to the `ml-pipeline` service that is running on your GKE cluster.
+By default the service is not exposed on a public IP address.
+For the purpose of this tutorial, you access the service using port forwarding.
 Alternatively, you can expose the service through an external IP.

 To configure access to your GKE cluster.